Calculation of the direction of phantom sources - sengpielaudio

 Calculation of the direction of phantom source image by

-Interchannel Level Difference and Interchannel Time Difference
+Interchannel Level Difference Δ L and Interchannel Time Difference Δ t

-● The localization curves for loudspeaker stereo
+Localization curves for loudspeaker stereo

-The localisation curves are calculated by interpolation polynomial formula after Lagrange:
+The localisation curves are calculated by interpolation polynomial formula after Lagrange

 Rainbow - sengpielaudio

-Enter a value in the left or right box.
+Enter the value in the left or right box.

 The calculator works in both directions of the sign.

-Direction of phantom image b1:
+Direction of phantom image b1

 %

-↔ Level difference Δ L:
+↔ Level difference Δ L

 dB